yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/openshift.md

 </ul>

-<br>To prepare the environment for OpenShift, you start by provisioning the OpenShift cluster.
+To prepare the environment for OpenShift, you start by provisioning the OpenShift cluster.

 The recommended OpenShift Container Platform (OCP) version is 4.6, with backward compatibility assumed but not guaranteed.